moddio/moddio-docs/using-scripts/entity-types/unit.md

 # Unit

 Though these entities can be used for many different things, you will mostly see units as the characters in your game.
 When you create a new game, if you want the players controlling someone and interacting with the world, the most common way to do this would be through a unit.

 Let's look at the template game **Open World**.
 In this template, whenever a player joins, a unit is created and assigned to be controlled by the joining player.

 ![Unit creation by script](img/unit/unit_creation.png)

-In this template game, the unit type is 'Homie'.
-In the entities tab of the editor, you can see this unit type in the list.
+Here, the unit created is of the unit type 'Homie'.
+You can see this unit type in the entities tab of the editor.

 ![Game editor's entity](img/unit/entities_list.png)